siddharthgir/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a senior studying computer science at Carnegie Mellon University and a software engineering intern at Meta.

+My research interests are in using reinforcement learning to learn generalizable and robust policies for robotic manipulation.

+In my free time I enjoy sports, travelling to new places and trying new cuisines of food

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.